 - The Commission on Accreditation of Athletic Training Education

-- National Athletic Trainer Association Education Council
+- National Athletic Trainers Association Executive Committee on Education

 - Athletic Training Education Journal